From Birth To Death, Medicaid Affects The Lives Of Millions

 Medicaid Pays For Half Of All Births In The United States

-Medicaid was established in 1965 as a program to help poor single parents who were on welfare, along with their children.
+Medicaid was established in 1965 as a program to help poor single parents on welfare, along with their children.
 Two decades after that, the federal government required states to cover poor women who were pregnant for the first time.
-And in the early 1990s, Congress expanded coverage for pregnant women further to ensure that all pregnant women and mothers of children under age 6 with incomes up to 133 percent of poverty – or $21,599 for a family of two — are covered.
+And in the early 1990s, Congress expanded coverage for pregnant women further to ensure that all pregnant women and mothers of children under age 6 with incomes up to 133 percent of poverty — or $21,599 for a family of two — are covered.
 According to the Kaiser Family Foundation, about half of all births are now paid for by Medicaid, ranging from 72 percent in New Mexico in 2015 to 27 percent in New Hampshire

 Medicaid Pays For Most People In Nursing Homes

-Note: A previous version of the graphic in this story incorrectly said adults make up the largest share of Medicaid enrollees.
-Children and adults combined make up the largest share.
-Seniors and people with disabilities account for the rest of the enrollees.